 Let us begin with a totally shocking fact: during 50%(!) of successful indirect entries into the phase, it is not necessary to perform any specific phase entry techniques, as separation techniques are immediately successful...
-This has been statistically proven at School of Out-of-Body Travel seminars and in the analyses of other sources.
-Conversely, an incorrect understanding of separation techniques may lead to undesirable consequences.
+This has been statistically proven at Phase School seminars and in the of sources.
+Conversely, analyses other an understanding of separation techniques may undesirable consequences.
 It is possible for a practitioner to enter the phase state and be unable to separate from the body.
 Therefore, it is very important to understand how separation techniques work since they are often a key to success.